stephen-thompson-77/Zopa_Test/README.md

 * Given I have a lender A with an amount of 350, a rate of 4% and another lender B with an amount of 540, a rate of 10% and a lender C with 260 with a rate of 5%, when I enter a loan request of 500, then I am given the loan at 9.0% from lender A and C.
 * Given I have a lender A with an amount of 350, a rate of 4% and another lender B with an amount of 540, a rate of 10% and a lender C with 260 with a rate of 5%, when I enter a loan request of 1500, then I am informed that it is not possible to complete.

+## Notes

+* Heavy processing in CsvManager when validating data types